This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 The red liquid metal flowered upward, defying gravity before hardening into a massive, single-edged sword.

-Lucan stood a beat, letting the moment breathe and the anticipation build.
+Lucan let the moment stretch, anticipation thick in the air.
 Toren’s foot shifted back, preparing for the attack.
 Lucan already respected the man’s instincts.

 With a roar, Lucan launched into a high, arcing swing.
 He knew the cut would not land, but he just had to get close to Toren for now.